Frequently Asked Questions

 • The master plan will enhance the property values of the condominiums on Wilson Street, as well as the other condo buildings in the vicinity.
 Condo owners will have direct access to the lake with amenities such as a cafe and an amphitheater.
 Sasaki has been working with the City Parks and the Ad Hoc Committee to ensure that property owners’ concerns are addressed.

 • The master plan addresses safe access for pedestrians and bicyclists to the park via several means at numerous points.
-An underpass between North Shore Drive and Broom Street is incorporated in the first phase of the project.
+Various options for safe crossing of John Nolen Drive are being explored.
+The road reconstruction of John Nolen Drive will incorporate improved at grade access at North Shore Drive.